Why your send time optimization is probably making things worse

-You’ve probably seen the feature in your email platform: “Send Time Optimisation” or “Predictive Sending” or some variation that promises to deliver your newsletter at the exact moment each subscriber is most likely to engage.
+You’ve probably seen the feature in your email platform: “Send Time Optimization” or “Predictive Sending” or some variation that promises to deliver your newsletter at the exact moment each subscriber is most likely to engage.

 Except for most newsletters, it’s actively hurting performance.

-The problem with optimising for individuals
+The problem with optimizing for individuals

 This creates three immediate problems.
 First, your content ages differently for different segments of your list.
 Someone receiving your newsletter at 6am gets fresh links and timely commentary.
 Someone getting it at 9pm sees content that’s potentially stale, with conversations already underway in replies and social channels they can’t join.